 There is currently no known cure for SMA.
-However, new targeted therapies may help improve the outlook for children and adults with SMA.
+However, new therapies may help improve the outlook for children and adults with SMA.
 Supportive therapy is also available to help manage symptoms and potential complications.

 Take a moment to learn more about treatment options for SMA.